quettamar/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge
 The Power of Plots

 ## Instructions

-Your tasks are to do the following:
+My tasks were to do the following:

 ### Initial Preparation